CatalogueOfLife/coldp/README.md

 #### referenceID
 A comma concatenated list of reference IDs supporting the taxonomic concept that has been reviewed by the scrutinizer.
 Each ID must refer to an existing Reference.ID within this data package.
+See [best practices](#best-practices) for details on how to concatenate multi values.

 #### extinct
 type: [boolean](https://frictionlessdata.io/specs/table-schema/#boolean)